 - 31 week pregnant

 - 32 week pregnant

 - 35 week pregnant

 - 40 week pregnant

 The 27th week of the pregnancy marks the final two weeks of the second trimester.
 It is a milestone for both you and the baby, and the beginning of the final pregnancy stage.

 Make sure to lie down and rest while the baby is resting.
 This way, you will sleep more comfortably when the baby isn't kicking and being overly active.
-If your baby is more active at night you might suffer insomnia and have trouble sleeping.
-Compensate for the lack of sleep time during the night by napping during the day more when the baby sleeping.
+If your baby is more active at night you might suffer from insomnia and have trouble sleeping.
+Compensate for the lack of sleep time during the night by napping during the day more when the baby is sleeping.

 You might also start to feel your baby hiccup.
 At this stage, baby inhales and exhales the amniotic fluid so the hiccups are common.
 However, if you noticed that your baby is frequently having hiccups, consult your doctor.

 How big is your baby at 27 weeks pregnant?

 The unborn baby is now the size of a head of cauliflower.
 He weighs almost 2 pounds (907 g) and measures 14.4 inches (36.6 cm) on average.